mattermost/mattermost-handbook/operations/research-and-development/product/release-process/cloud-release.md

 # Cloud Release Process

-This document outlines the Cloud release process for the Mattermost core team, which draws from what we find works best for us from Agile, Scrum, and Software Development Lifecycle approaches.
+This document outlines the Mattermost Cloud release process for the Mattermost core team, which draws from what we find works best for us from Agile, Scrum, and Software Development Lifecycle approaches.

 ## Release Timeline

 Notes:
-- All cut-off dates are based on 10am ([San Francisco Time](http://everytimezone.com/)) on the day stated.
+- All cut-off dates are based on 10am in San Francisco [(Pacific Time](http://everytimezone.com/)) on the day stated.
 - T-minus counts are measured in "working days" (weekdays other than major holidays concurrent in US and Canada) prior to release day.

 ### A. (T-minus 8 working days) Fast-forward master to cloud branch

 1. Release Manager:
-    - Ask Cloud SRE team to update the community-release server to the same version as the cloud test installations.
+    - Ask Cloud SRE team to update the community-release server to the same version as the Mattermost Cloud test installations.
     - Confirm all Jira tickets are resolved for QA testing.
     - Ask QA to do high priority testing.
     - Ask Tech Writer to work on docs.
     - Keep track of any regressions on master for fixing.
-    - Add cloud release dates to the Release Google Calendar.
+    - Add Cloud release dates to the Release Google Calendar.
     - Start working on the changelog (both internal and external).
-    - Check if any translation PRs, pre-packaged plugins, and notice.txt PRs needed.
+    - Check whether any translation PRs, pre-packaged plugins, and `NOTICE.txt` PRs are needed.
 2. Dev:
     - Fast-forward “cloud” branch to latest master.